pavanpc/Twitter-Feeds-Stream-Clustering/README.md

 ## Usage
-The kafka_setup.sh script brings the kafka image present in docker-compose.yml up and running.
+The <b>kafka_setup.sh</b> script brings the kafka image present in <b>docker-compose.yml</b> up and running.
 Also, it starts publishing the twitter events from streaming api to kafka topic.
-Once the kafka_setup.sh starts running you can see the twitter events read on console.
+Once the kafka_setup.sh starts running, you can see the twitter events read on console.

-The spark_setup.sh script brings the spark image present in docker-compose.yml up and running.
+The <b>spark_setup.sh</b> script brings the spark image present in docker-compose.yml up and running.
 Also, it links the kafka container already created .
-Once the spark_setup.sh starts running you can see the pysprk streaming application with streaing k-means clustering running .
+Once the spark_setup.sh starts running, you can see the pysprk streaming application with streaing k-means clustering running .

-Follow below steps as a root user
+Follow below steps as a <b>root user</b>

 1. Open a terminal window.